-Neither were true, but the first question really burned me.
-What have some of us being doing to not only discredit ourselves, but the broader sourcing profession?
+Neither was true, but the first question really burned me.
+What have some of us were doing to not only discredit ourselves but the broader sourcing profession?
 Who was to blame for these rules and regulations that didn’t use common sense?
 And what could be done about it to find a middle ground?

 Being complicit to policies without being direct about your true intentions – could mean you are wasting time and resources, including your own.

 So the question remains, is there discretion within any of the sourcing organizations, or are we following these rules blindly?
 And if there are no exceptions, what can we do to ensure the suppliers aren’t wasting too much time and effort on fruitless endeavors?
 If we don’t use some common sense during these practices, we too will be crawling our way through a pipe full of excrement to be able to escape.
 Just like Andy Dufresne did to gain his freedom.